Find Business Schools

 The states with the most job growth for Water Resource Specialist are Utah, Arizona, and Missouri.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-The salary for Water Resource Specialists ranges between about $65,000 and $208,000 a year.
+The average yearly salary of a Water Resource Specialist ranges between $65,000 and $208,000.

 undefined